“Because the loaf is one, we, though many, are one body, for we all partake of the one loaf.” 1 Corinthians 10:16-17.

-As the “body of Christ” we must look into that mirror – namely all of us present at Mass, and see Christ in ourselves, and in one another.
+As the “body of Christ,” we must look into that mirror – namely, all of us present at Mass and see Christ in ourselves and in one another.

 Again read the words of Saint Paul and listen to the quote from Anna Safford: “If you cannot see how you are the body of Christ, don’t bother looking for him in the bread and wine.”
-Because of this sacramental food, we are called to greater loyalty to Jesus Christ and to one another.
+Because of this sacramental food, we are called to higher loyalty to Jesus Christ and to one another.

 A final word:

 Last Sunday, on the Feast of the Most Holy Trinity, at the Pontifical Irish College in Rome, a Mass was celebrated for Father Ragheed Ganni and three of his friends.